How To Turn An Owner-Run Business Into A Management-Run Business

 Conclusion

 The transition from an ownership-run company to a management-run company requires downloading the brain of the outgoing owner and creating a skills matrix.
-You then need to identify leaders from within the organization and work together to define the company’s culture.
+You then need to identify leaders within the organization and work together to define the company’s culture.

 The video above is part of a series of educational resources we’re creating.
 To be notified when we post new content, subscribe to our YouTube channel.